 RNA differs from DNA in both structural and functional respects.
 RNA has two major structural differences: each of the ribose rings contains a 2'-hydroxyl, and RNA uses uracil in place of thymine.
 RNA molecules are capable of base pairing, but generally will not form large regions of stable RNA-RNA double helix.
 RNA can act as a genetic material (although this role, at least for current organisms, seems to be restricted to viruses).
 Unlike DNA, RNA can form complex three-dimensional structures.
 As a result, RNA can also exhibit catalytic activity.
 The combination of the ability to store genetic information with the ability to catalyze reactions has resulted in a proposal for the origin of life: the "RNA World".
-The RNA world hypothesis proposes that RNA molecules once filled all of the roles of protein and nucleic acid macromolecules, and acted in both an information storage capacity and as the source of the enzymatic activity required for metabolic reactions.
+The and nucleic acid macromolecules, and acted in both an information storage capacity and as the source of the enzymatic activity required for metabolic reactions.
 In general, RNA is less suited to acting as genetic material than DNA, and is less suited to forming efficient catalysts than proteins.
 Assuming that the RNA world once existed, nearly all of its functions have been taken over by other biological molecules.
 However, some vestiges of the RNA world may still exist.
 The vast majority of RNA functions are concerned with protein synthesis.